Star Trek (comics): DC Comics

 The plot of the 1984 DC series picked up immediately after Star Trek II: The Wrath of Khan.
 After eight issues the series took place after Star Trek III: The Search for Spock.
 In these later issues, Kirk, after a multi-issue showdown with the Mirror Universe, takes command of the Excelsior.
 Spock is mentally restored after mind-melding with his mirror self and takes command of the USS Surak.
-Star Trek IV: The Voyage Home took place right after III left off, so the series wiped the slate clean by having Kirk lose command of the Excelsior and Spock return to the state he was in at the end of III.
+Star Trek IV: The Voyage Home took place right after Star Trek III: The Search for Spock left off, so the series wiped the slate clean by having Kirk lose command of the Excelsior and Spock return to the state he was in at the end of III.
 After The Voyage Home, the series continued with Kirk commanding the Enterprise-A. These issues re-introduced Arex and M'Ress from Star Trek: The Animated Series, and featured a Klingon who was a member of Starfleet, predating the same concept being featured in Star Trek: The Next Generation by several years.
 The first series ended in 1988 after 56 issues, 3 annuals, and two film adaptations, when Paramount required all tie-in licenses to be renegotiated.

 After a year's hiatus, DC's second Star Trek series began with an adaptation of Star Trek V and took place during the gap between Star Trek V and Star Trek VI, although several issues (often either stand-alone single issues or short arcs) were also set within the timeframe of the Original Series.
 The new license with Paramount was more restrictive than previous, preventing characters introduced in the first series from returning.
 Although more limited in scope than the first series, due to restrictions from Paramount, the series lasted 80 issues and fleshed out some of the changes between V and VI, such as Sulu's promotion to captain of the Excelsior.
 As part of Paramount's increased restrictions on storytelling, planned appearances from Arex and M'Ress were shelved, with some formative artwork showing M'Ress (that appeared in a preview) re-drawn.
 Peter David and Howard Weinstein, who are also Star Trek novelists, wrote most of this series.

 DC also published two Star Trek: The Next Generation comic series.
 The first, a six-issue limited series taking place during the first season, was published in 1988.
 DC launched an ongoing monthly series in October 1989, covering from season two to just before Generations.
 Star Trek: The Next Generation novelist Michael Jan Friedman wrote most of this series, which ran until 1996.

 DC also published one of the first crossovers between the TOS and TNG eras in The Modala Imperative limited series.